What is DKIM?

 How does DKIM Work?

 DKIM is an open standard similar to SPF that helps combat malicious actors from spamming, spoofing, and phishing.
 In its simplest form, DKIM is an authentication protocol that helps ensure the email received is the same as the email that was sent by the sender.
 This is accomplished when the sending server leaves an encrypted signature on the message that is checked by the recipient server.
-Within a DKIM signature, there are a number of tags available that authenticate different parts of the email.
-If you would like to see a breakdown of a DKIM Signature and how it works, check out our Email Authentication Guide here!

 How Does DKIM Compare to SPF and DMARC?